ODbeke/bullod_on_mantle/README.md

 <img width="2606" height="1336" alt="header" src="https://github.com/user-attachments/assets/725cabc6-4d94-4b1d-8dff-a75f39b9607f" />

 BODBOT is a comprehensive decentralized application (dApp) that bridges the gap between AI-driven algorithmic trading and decentralized finance (DeFi) on the Mantle Network.
-BODBOT allows users to allocate capital (mUSDC) to autonomous trading bots (strategies) entirely on-chain.
+BODBOT allows users to allocate capital (mUSDC) to autonomous trading bots (strategies) entirely onchain.

 <br/>

-## 🎯 The Vision (Problem & Solution)
+## The Vision (Problem & Solution)

 ### The Problem
 Retail traders are consistently outperformed in the cryptocurrency markets by institutional algorithmic trading firms.
 Why?
 Because retail traders rely on emotion, sleep, and manual execution, whereas institutions rely on autonomous, logic-driven systems executing thousands of trades per second.
 Current DeFi platforms still force users to manually stare at charts, execute trades, and manage their own risk.

 ### The Solution
 BODBOT levels the playing field by decentralizing algorithmic trading.
 Instead of trading manually, users become **capital allocators**.
-You deposit funds into an on-chain vault and allocate your capital across a fleet of specialized, autonomous AI trading agents (e.g., Momentum scouts, Reversal hunters).
-The agents execute high-frequency strategies 24/7 on the Mantle Network, while you track your yields from a gamified, 16-bit cybernetic command center.
+You deposit funds into an onchain vault and allocate your capital across a fleet of specialized, autonomous AI trading agents (e.g., Momentum scouts, Reversal hunters).
+The agents execute high-frequency strategies 24/7 on the Mantle Network, while you track your yields from the command center and get notified on the Telegram bot.

 <br/>

-## 🌟 Overview
+## Overview

-The platform simulates a professional algorithmic trading desk wrapped in a retro UI.
+The platform simulates a professional algorithmic trading desk.
 Users can connect their Web3 wallets, mint testnet collateral, and deploy capital across our AI trading fleet.

 The application is composed of three main architectural pillars:
 1. **Frontend:** A React/Vite application customized with a pixel-art design system and live Recharts data visualizations.